Rekuiem84/personal-challenge/README.md

-<h2 align="center"> Personal challenge to improve my understanding of HTML/CSS/JavaScript<h2>
+<h2 align="center"> Personal challenge to improve my understanding of HTML / CSS / JavaScript<h2>

 ## 🔖 About this